-As a BDC, the Company has elected to be treated as a RIC under subchapter M of the Code and operates in a manner so as to qualify for the tax treatment applicable to RICs.
+As a BDC, the Company also has elected to be treated as a RIC under subchapter M of the Code and operates in a manner so as to qualify for the tax treatment applicable to RICs.
 In order to qualify as a RIC, among other things, the Company is required to meet certain source of income and asset diversification requirements and to timely distribute to its stockholders at least 90% of investment company taxable income, as defined by the Code, for each tax year.
-The Company, among other things, has made and intends to continue to make the requisite distributions to its stockholders, which will generally relieve the Company from corporate-level U.S. federal income taxes.
+The Company, among other things, has made and intends to continue to make the requisite distributions to its stockholders, which will generally relieve the Company from U.S. federal income taxes.

 Depending on the level of taxable income earned in a tax year, the Company may choose to carry forward taxable income in excess of current year dividend distributions into the next tax year and pay a 4% excise tax on such income, as required.
 To the extent that the Company determines that its estimated current year annual taxable income will be in excess of estimated current year dividend distributions, the Company accrues excise tax, if any, on estimated excess taxable income as taxable income is earned.
-For both the nine months ended September 30, 2014 and 2013, \$0.1 million was recorded for U.S. federal excise tax.
+For the three months ended March 31, 2014, \$0.04 million was recorded for U.S. federal excise tax.
+For the three months ended March 31, 2013, no amount was recorded for U.S. federal excise tax.

 The Company evaluates tax positions taken in the course of preparing the Company's tax returns to determine whether the tax positions are "more-likely-than-not" to be sustained by the applicable tax authority.
 Tax benefits of positions not deemed to meet the more-likely-than-not threshold, or uncertain tax positions, would be recorded as a tax expense in the current year.
 It is the Company's policy to recognize accrued interest and penalties related to uncertain tax benefits in income tax expense.
-The Company had no material uncertain tax positions at September 30, 2014 and December 31, 2013.
-The 2013, 2012 and 2011 tax years remain subject to examination by U.S. federal and state tax authorities.
+The Company had no material uncertain tax positions at March 31, 2014 and December 31, 2013.
+The 2012, 2011 and 2010 tax years remain subject to examination by U.S. federal and state tax authorities.